pvcraven/arcade_book/source/labs/chapter_02_drawing/chapter_02_drawing.rst

   I am not interested in abstract art with random shapes.
 * You must use multiple types of graphic functions (e.g. circles, rectangles, lines, etc.)
+* Use blank lines in the code to break up sections.
+For example, when drawing a tree, put a blank line ahead of, and after.
+* Use comments effectively.
+For example, when drawing a tree, put a comment at the start of those drawing commands that says ``# Draw a tree``

 To select new colors use: